 Freeport’s cruise port

 If you’re stopping at Freeport for the very first time during your Bahamas cruise, you should know that there’s not much to do within walking distance of the cruise port.
-There’s a small straw market that operates just for cruise passengers, but that’s about it.
+There’s Señor Frog’s, and also a small straw market that operates just for cruise passengers, but that’s about it.

 Unlike in Nassau, where you get off the ship and you’re right downtown, the area around Freeport’s cruise port on Grand Bahama Island is very industrial.
 If you’re getting off the ship in Freeport, you really have to have something planned including transportation.

 Our shore excursion included a guided coach tour to Crystal Beach, which is 13 miles (21km) from the cruise port.
-After the beach, we’d have a stop to do some shopping before returning to the ship.
+After the beach, we’d have the opportunity to do some shopping before returning to the ship.

 David, our guide, narrated the drive with his impressive knowledge of nearly every structure we passed.
 Whether it was an industrial site, a group of oil tanks, or a municipal building, David told us all about it and how it fits into the local culture or economy.